damianbal/facador/readme.md

 ## How to use Facador?

-How to create class and have dependency injected?
+How to create class instance and have dependency injected?
 ```php
 $myClass = DependencyResolver::createClass(YourClassName::class, ['page' => 3]);
 ```

-How to invoke method on class and have dependency injected?
+How to invoke method on class instance and have dependency injected?
 ```php
 DependencyResolver::invoke($myClass, 'update', ['username' => 'MynewName']);
 ```